-1. Place outboard in a vertical operating position.

-2. Remove vent plug.

-- a Vent hole

-- b Vent plug

-- c Fill/drain plug

-- 3. Place lubricant tube into the fill hole and add lubricant until it appears at the vent
+- 1. Place the outboard in a vertical operating position. - 2.
+Remove the vent plug/sealing washer. - 3.
+Remove the fill/drain plug.
+Place the lubricant tube into the fill hole and add the lubricant until it appears at the vent hole.